 For a more accurate prediction of how long your stay at a rehab clinic in Wycombe will last, give our team a call on 0800 088 66 86

 Therefore, upon presenting for treatment at a drug and alcohol rehab in Wycombe, those battling alcohol addiction or heroin addiction must undergo a medicated detox.

 With a physical addiction, patients will experience actual bodily symptoms mere hours after consumption ceases.

 As the body goes into shock, alcohol and heroin withdrawal can be fatal, which means a medicated detox is required.

-Also known as pharmacological intervention, patients will receive medication prescribed by a clinician, while they slowly withdraw toxins from their system over 7-10 days.
+Also known as pharmacological intervention, patients will receive prescription drugs from a clinician, while they slowly withdraw toxins from their system over 7-10 days.

 The type of medication you are offered will depend on the symptoms you experience and your chances of relapsing.

 The prescription drug Naltrexone is used for both alcohol and heroin to block the “high” associated with both substances, thereby reducing cravings.